bertrandmc/til/aws/developer-associate-notes.md

 CloudTrail monitor API calls.
 We also have aWS Config, which records the state of your AWS environment and can notify you when changes occur.

+## CloudTrail

+AWS CloudTrial stores logs on API usage on S3, it can be used to help you answer questions requiring detailed analysis such as:
+Who shut down a specific instance?
+Who changed a security group configuration?
+Is any activity coming from an unknown IP address?
+What activities were denied due to lack of permissions?

+## AWS Application Discovery Service

+AWS Application Discovery Service helps enterprise customers plan migration projects by gathering information about their on-premises data centers.
+Planning data center migrations can involve thousands of workloads that are often deeply interdependent.
+Server utilization data and dependency mapping are important early first steps in the migration process.
+AWS Application Discovery Service collects and presents configuration, usage, and behavior data from your servers to help you better understand your workloads.
+The collected data is retained in encrypted format in an AWS Application Discovery Service data store.
+You can export this data as a CSV file and use it to estimate the Total Cost of Ownership (TCO) of running on AWS and to plan your migration to AWS.
+In addition, this data is also available in AWS Migration Hub, where you can migrate the discovered servers and track their progress as they get migrated to AWS.

 # Other

 ## AWS CLI